dotnet/EntityFramework.Docs/entity-framework/core/modeling/owned-entities.md

 EF Core allows you to model entity types that can only ever appear on navigation properties of other entity types.
 These are called _owned entity types_.
 The entity containing an owned entity type is its _owner_.

+Owned entities are essentially a part of the owner and cannot exist without it, they are conceptually similar to [aggregates](https://martinfowler.com/bliki/DDD_Aggregate.html).

 ## Explicit configuration

 Owned entity types are never included by EF Core in the model by convention.
 You can use the `OwnsOne` method in `OnModelCreating` or annotate the type with `OwnedAttribute` (new in EF Core 2.1) to configure the type as an owned type.